Revolution Events Ltd – Terms & Conditions

 Photographic rights in the Event are reserved to the Organisers who will appoint official agents to carry out any photographic work required by the Participant.

-vi) Access to the Halls
+vi) Access to the Event premises

 The Organisers reserve the right to refuse any person admission to the Event premises and the further right to cause to be removed any person from the Event premises at any time during the Organisers’ occupation of the Event premises.
-The Organisers will issue official admission tickets for visitors and none other shall be valid.
+The Organisers will issue official admission passes for delegates and visitors and none other shall be valid.
 The Participant will be supplied with passes for his personnel which must be produced on request.
 Passes and tickets are only valid in the name of the person to whom they are issued or sold.

 vii) Booth Signs